-Prioritizing individuals with barriers to employment, the WIOA Adult program offers workforce activities to help increase the employment, retention, earnings, and attainment of recognized postsecondary credentials of adults age 18 and older.
+Prioritizing individuals with barriers to employment, the WIOA Adult program offers workforce activities to help increase the employment, retention, earnings, and attainment of recognized postsecondary credentials of adults 18 and older.

-The WIOA, Dislocated Worker program, provides services to individuals who have been terminated, laid off, or received notice of termination or layoff from employment, generally due to plant closures or downsizing.
+The WIOA, Dislocated Worker program, provides services to individuals terminated, laid off, or received notice of termination or layoff from employment, generally due to plant closures or downsizing.